abhishek2000123/Finbot/README.md

 bot:-The price is 145.31
 ```

-Technical indicators for the above stock.The bot provides the RSI for the stock.
+### Technical indicators for the above stock.

+#### The bot provides the RSI for the stock.
 It also gives you an option of giving a birief overview of the metric depending on your choice

 user input->Give me some technical indicators for the stock